MarijnStevens/yagna-binaries/README.md

 ## Compile from Sources

 You can find the repositories [yagna](https://github.com/MarijnStevens/yagna), [ya-runtime-vm](https://github.com/MarijnStevens/ya-runtime-vm), [ya-runtime-wasi](https://github.com/MarijnStevens/ya-runtime-wasi).
-They all have build.sh scripts, but you need to have rust support, cross compatible dependencies for aarch64 and docker to build vmrt-x86_64
+They all have build.sh scripts, but you need to have rust support, cross compatible dependencies for aarch64 and docker to build vmrt-x86_64.
+You can find the instructions to build the runtime in ya-runtime-vm/qemu-aarch64.